kreshuklab/plant-seg/README.md

 ## Docker image
 We also provide a docker image with plantseg package installed.
-Make sure that [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is installed on the docker host.
+Make sure that [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) is installed on the docker host otherwise you won't be able to utilize the GPUs.

 **Linux only**: In oder to execute the docker image in the GUI mode, fist we need to allow everyone to access X server on the docker host.
 This can be done by invoking the following command in the terminal: